United Way of Larimer County’s WomenGive Summer Scholarship Open

 Show your support for North Forty News by helping us produce more content.
 It's a kind and simple gesture that will help us continue to bring more content to you.Click to Donate

-United Way of Larimer County is accepting applications for the 2023 WomenGive Summer Scholarship through 10 am Monday, March 27.
-The funding is open to all single mothers living in Larimer County pursuing postsecondary education.
+We’re pleased to share that United Way of Larimer County is accepting applications for the 2023 WomenGive Summer Scholarship through 10 a.m.
+Monday, March 27, 2023.
+This funding is open to all single mothers living in Larimer County pursuing postsecondary education.

 “For more than 17 years, WomenGive has led the charge in providing support and financial assistance through child care scholarships to single mothers,” said Deirdre Sullivan, President & CEO of United Way of Larimer County.
 “The average cost of child care in Larimer County is more than $1,200 per month, per child.
 Access to affordable child care is a challenge in our community and a key focus of our work.”